opfesoft/sol-docs/db/world/quest_template.md

 ### RewardNextQuest

 The quest entry from a **creature** or **gameobject** that ends a quest and starts a new one.
-The result is, that if you end the quest, the new quest instantly appears from the quest giver.
+The result is, that if you end the quest, the new quest instantly appears from the quest giver if it is available to the player.

 See the [examples section](#examples-dealing-with-quests) for examples.